sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

 For more information, see :ref:`chapter-doctesting`.

-Testing ReST Documentation
+Testing reST Documentation
 --------------------------

-Run ``sage -t <filename.rst>`` to test the examples in verbatim environments in ReST documentation.
+Run ``sage -t <filename.rst>`` to test the examples in verbatim environments in reST documentation.

-Of course in ReST files, one often inserts explanatory texts between different verbatim environments.
+Of course in reST files, one often inserts explanatory texts between different verbatim environments.
 To link together verbatim environments, use the ``.. link`` comment.
 For example::